The Signalling Record Society

 Continuing down the left hand side we come to ....

 .... which is a list of all the features (markers) that we have added to the layers above the maps.
-The number of these is increasing as we bring forward all the ones that were on the previous map page and add to them.
+The number of these is increasing as we bring forward all the ones that were on the previous map page and add them.
+Markers that have yet to have their position verified will not be added to this list until that has been carried out.
 Wherever possible features such as signal boxes are listed under all the names they have enjoyed during their lifetime.
 Features such as tunnels and public road crossings are listed by name.

 Selecting one of the entries in the gazetteer will reload this page centred on the feature or place you selected.